 Despite Ms. Finley’s nudity in performances and her graphic language, her work is vehemently opposed to obscenity and pornography.
 Everything in this show is directed toward insuring that women will be perceived as real flesh and blood rather than merely objects of male desire.

 All her work carries within it the knowledge of an adult and the hope of a child.
 The tone is not ”let’s get even and rip the system to pieces,” but rather ”why on earth in a world that sanctions racism, sexism and homophobia can’t we be better and more human than we are?”

-Search the Artstor Digital Library for A Woman’s Life Isn’t Worth Much to find dozens of images from the exhibition, or for Karen Finley to see more of her controversial work from the Franklin Furnace Archives.
+Search Artstor for A Woman’s Life Isn’t Worth Much to find dozens of images from the exhibition, or for Karen Finley to see more of her controversial work from the Franklin Furnace Archives.